 Last season Ms. Helm was featured on numerous recordings and digital concerts, including Reena Esmail’s Quarantine Madrigals with Conspirare, the Santa Fe Desert Chorale’s Home for the Holidays concert recorded with Four/Ten Media, and Bach’s Cantata BWV 4, “Christ lag in Todes banden” with Bach Vespers at Holy Trinity in New York City.
 She also enjoyed numerous solo appearances, including the Brahms Requiem, Haydn’s Theresienmesse, and Orff’s Carmina Burana (True Concord), and was heard on Seraphic Fire’s Mozart & Monteverdi concert recorded live in Miami.

-A Michigan native, Ms. Helm has appeared as a concert soloist with the Grand Rapids Symphony, Kalamazoo Symphony Orchestra, Muskegon Symphony Orchestra, and Brevard Festival Orchestra.
-Favorite performances include Orff’s Carmina Burana, Mozart’s Coronation Mass, and the Faure Requiem.
+A Michigan native, Ms. Helm has appeared as a concert soloist with the Grand Rapids Symphony, Kalamazoo Symphony Orchestra, Muskegon Symphony Orchestra, Brevard Festival Orchestra, the Rice University Orchestra and at the University of Wisconsin La-Crosse.

 Ms. Helm holds a Master of Music in Voice Performance from the Shepherd School of Music at Rice University, and a Bachelor of Music in Voice Performance and Music Education from Western Michigan University.
-Also a WMU Gold Company alumna, Ms. Helm recorded a Downbeat award-winning album with vocal jazz quartet the Four Corners.
+Also a jazz vocalist, Ms. Helm is an alumna of WMU’s Gold Company, and she recorded a Downbeat award-winning album with vocal jazz quartet the Four Corners.